6gh/ReminderProgram/README.md

 This is a Reminder program for Windows in which you set reminders for yourself and start it.
 Then at the set times and dates, a notification pop-up will show up and give you your reminder.

-> Note: This simple program was my first Windows Application I ever made and the first release (v3) was my first time ever using c#.
+> Note: This application was my first Windows Application I ever made and the first release (v3) was my first time ever using c#.
 Versions 1 and 2 were made in python, and are not available for download.

 ## Who is this for?